-- Research fund describes funding toward FOP research from other international FOP organisations. - The Conference fees fund represents donations and delegates' deposits received in respect of the FOP Conference in May 2020. - Family getaway fund is associated with grants to assist in running future family weekend where the charity takes all FOP families with children away for a respite / break. - The FOP 'Together' Newsletter fund represents grants awarded to fund the production of a quarterly print/online newsletter to inform the FOP community and to support fundraising. - Charity leaflet funds were provided to allow for update and re-print of FOP Friends awareness leaflets used at events and fundraisers. - The "Home improvement grant handling" line is associated with a patient who was awarded a grant personally for home-improvements, but the awardees required the funding to be handled via a recognised entity "on their behalf".
+- Research fund describes funding toward FOP research from other international FOP organisations. - The Conference fees fund represents donations and delegates' deposits received in respect of the FOP Conference in May 2022. - Family getaway fund is associated with grants to assist in running future family weekend where the charity takes all FOP families with children away for a respite / break. - Be Safe at School Handbook fund is associated with development of a global, multiple language version of that guide. - The FOP 'Together' Newsletter fund represents grants awarded to fund the production of a quarterly print/online newsletter to inform the FOP community and to support fundraising. - Charity leaflet funds were provided to allow for update and re-print of FOP Friends awareness leaflets used at events and fundraisers. - The "FOP Video" relates to development of an updated FOP Awareness, Diagnosis and Do-No-Harm video. - "Home improvement grant handling" is associated with a patient who was awarded a grant personally for homeimprovements, but the awardees required the funding to be handled via a recognised entity, on their behalf. - The Alma Triffitt book award is funding in-memory of Alma Triffitt and supports the annual purchase of a selection of hard-copy books for Children with FOP.